sparkartgroup/pagination/README.md

 The attributes are:
 - after: The cursor that points to the end of the page.
 Next page will continue from this point (default: null).
+- getAfter: A function that accepts one argument: the fetched data; and returns the cursor from which the next page will continue.
 - limit: The number of posts to return (default: null).
 - parameterNames:
  - after: String with the name of the after parameter (default: "after").